 We moved the regular battery a few inches back and added the new house battery in front of it.
 We bolted both batteries to a custom stainless steel plate to hold them into place.

 A Battery Isolator Relay was installed to charge both batteries from the alternator when the car is running, but separate them when the car is off to make sure we don’t drain the starter battery and get stranded in the middle of nowhere.
+This worked out great and was super easy to install.

 Step 6.
 Install the fridge